-A total hip replacement is indicated for arthritis affecting the hip joint leading to pain, loss of function and poor quality of life.
+A total hip replacement is indicated for arthritis affecting the hip joint causing pain, loss of function and poor quality of life.
 The procedure is one of the most successful of all surgeries with a success rate of >90% in the right hands.
 This restores the patient’s quality of life and relieves them of the pain in their hips.
-The common conditions leading to total hip replacement include osteoarthritis, rheumatoid arthritis, osteonecrosis or avascular necrosis and post-trauma to the hip.
+The common conditions that may lead to total hip replacement include osteoarthritis, rheumatoid arthritis, osteonecrosis or avascular necrosis and post-trauma to the hip.

 In a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage is removed and replaced with prosthetic components.

 - The damaged femoral head is removed and replaced with a metal stem that is placed into the hollow center of the femur.
 The femoral stem may be either cemented or “press fit” into the bone.

 - A metal or ceramic ball is placed on the upper part of the stem.
 This ball replaces the damaged femoral head that was removed.